NCERT Solutions Class 10 English Chapter 8 – Free PDF Download

 What are ‘compulsive habits’?
 What does Maxwell say are the compulsive habits of (i) school children

-Compulsive habits usually refers to strange behavioural acts done by a person without clear reason.
-For example, a kid may jump over a fence, instead taking the normal passageway.
-Usually children express compulsive behaviour as they are mischievous by nature.
+Compulsive habits usually refer to strange behaviour repeated by a person without a clear reason.
+For example, a kid may jump over a fence, instead of taking the normal passageway.
+Usually, children express compulsive behaviour as they are mischievous by nature.

-(i) As per the story, Maxwell expresses compulsive habits such the rituals of children who on their way to and from school must place their feet squarely on the centre of each paving block; must touch every seventh upright of the iron railings, or pass to the outside of every second lamp post.
+(i) As per the story, Maxwell expresses compulsive habits such as the rituals of children who, on their way to and from school, must place their feet squarely on the centre of each paving block; must touch every seventh upright of the iron railings, or pass to the outside of every second lamp post.

-(ii) Similarly, even Mijbil while on his way home would jump over the boundary wall railing and gallop the full length of its thirty yards, to the hopeless distraction both of pupils and of staff within.
+(ii) Similarly, even Mijbil, while on his way home, would jump over the boundary wall railing and gallop the full length of its thirty yards, to the hopeless distraction both of pupils and staff within.